j19sch/j19sch.github.io/posts/clj3-and-and-or-being-weird.md

 <!-- TEASER_END -->

-After reading the above description of `and` and `or`'s behavarior, reading [their](https://clojuredocs.org/clojure.core/and) [official](https://clojuredocs.org/clojure.core/or) documentation, and playing around a bit with code, I discovered a description that works better for me:
+After reading the above description of `and` and `or`'s behavarior, reading [their](https://clojuredocs.org/clojure.core/and) [official](https://clojuredocs.org/clojure.core/or) documentation, and playing around a bit with code, I discovered a description of their behavior that works better for me:

 - both `and` and `or` return the last value they evaluate;
 - `or` stops evaluating at the first truthy value it evaluates, since an `or` needs only one true value to evaluate to true;
 - `and` stops evaluating at the first falsy value it evaluates, since an `and` needs only one false value to evaluate to false.

-In Clojure only `false` and `nil` are falsy, everything else is truthy.
-That should give you all you need to make sense of the following examples.
+In Clojure only `false` and `nil` are falsy, everything else is truthy - as demonstrated by the following examples.

 ```clojure
 (and true true)        ; => true